 Three Steps to Make Dreams Come True

 Do dreams still come true?
 If you could do anything you wanted and money was no option, what would it be?
 Even this question is daunting.
 The spectrum is massive.
-To answer this question, it may take a bit of soul searching.
+To answer this question, it takes soul searching.

-It’s like the person that wins the lottery and blows it all in a year.
-There was no plan for the winnings.
-The other end of the spectrum is those who begin to answer the question and within a split second say why they couldn’t do it.
+It’s like the person that wins the lottery and blows it all in a year, there was no plan for the winnings.
+On the other end of the spectrum are those who begin to answer the question, do dreams still come true, and within a split second conclude why they can't accomplish their dream.

 Of course, there are always naysayers that will agree with our own negative thoughts.
-That almost confirms why we just can’t make our dreams come true.
 Who likes disappointments?
 If we don’t try, we won’t fail.
 Right?
 No, it’s the other way around.
 If you don’t try you most definitely won’t succeed.

 Consider this: Believe it or not you are the only one who can make your dreams come true.
 Dreams do come true, but you must put some work into them.